 You arrive at the start line feeling fresher and now with a new found insight to how different levels of effort feel.

 Hopefully this has helped you to better understand RPE in running and why it’s a tool that you need to start utilizing more often!
+You can also watch this video for other details or if you simply prefer to get info that way!

 Looking for more running lingo broken down?